nespinoza/GPTransmissionSpectra/README.md

    of the best-fit.
-Inside `white-light` there will also be folders named `PCA_n`, where `n` is the number of PCA components used for each fit (the code tries them all, and then bayesian-model average the results to obtain the `results.dat` file); inside each `PCA_n` folder there will be a `detrended_lc.dat` file with the detrended lightcurves (first column is time, second detrended lightcurve, third noise on the detrended lightcurve and fourth the best-fit transit model).
+Inside `white-light` there will also be folders named `PCA_n`, where `n` is the number of PCA components used for each fit (the code tries them all, and then bayesian-model average the results to obtain the `results.dat` file); inside each `PCA_n` folder there will be a `detrended_lc.dat` file with the detrended lightcurves (first column is time, second detrended lightcurve, third noise on the detrended lightcurve and fourth the best-fit transit model) and a `model_lc` with the raw magnitude of the target and the full systematic model (i.e., the full model minus the transit).
+Note you can join the data in these two files to generate the full model fitted to the data.

 5. Use the `results.dat` to create an options file for the wavelength-dependant fits, where every parameter of the transit will be fixed except for the limb-darkening parameters and `p=rp/rs` (and, of course, the GP and PCA components of the fit).
 See the